miglesiasit12/SeleniumProject/README.md

 Default value: 8000

 ## Docker
-A docker compose file exists to deploy the API and Selenoid which the remoteWebdriver connects to
+A docker compose file exists to deploy the API and Selenoid (the remoteWebdriver connects to this service)

 ```
 docker-compose -f ./Docker/docker-compose.yml up -d